 Gwenda Hawk JD

-Gwenda Hawk received her Juris Doctor degree from Southern Methodist University’s Dedman School of Law.
+Gwenda Hawk received her Juris Doctor degree from Southern Methodist University’s Dedman School of Law and is licensed to practice law in Kansas.
 She also has earned a Master of Business Administration degree, a Bachelor of Science degree in Economics, and a Bachelor of Science degree in Statistics.

 Her formal teaching career began in 2006 at Southeast Missouri State University’s Harrison College of Business, as an Adjunct Professor of Business Law.
 Ms. Hawk has been teaching at JCCC since 2013, and was honored at the 2015 Lieberman Adjunct Faculty Awards Dinner for completing the JCCC Adjunct Certification Training program.
 She joined the Paralegal Program full time in 2015.